Team-Manusmriti/ai-challenge-submission-project-manusmriti/docs/action-module-README.md

 #### Object Detection
 https://github.com/user-attachments/assets/153b1920-ca40-4de9-b22a-7a6feb507a21

-- **Performance and Training**: Trained on subsets of UCF101, which contains over 13,000 clips, the model achieves accuracies around 70–90% on similar tasks.
+- **Performance and Training**: Trained on subsets of UCF101, which contains over 13,000 clips, the model achieves accuracies above 90% on similar tasks.
 The MobileNetV2 backbone ensures mobile-friendly inference, with GRU adding temporal robustness for activities spanning multiple frames.

 ## Speech Processing
 The auditory modality handles real-time speech capture and interpretation, adding linguistic and emotional context to the visual data.